FarronF/limerick-council-meetings/meetings/2018/09/17-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Monthly Meeting of the Metropolitan District of Limerick - 16th July 2018.md

 the international marketing of Riverfest in 2018 as well as Tourism Ireland.
 Laura

-Ryan, Head of Marketing to liaise with Failte Ireland.--- 7
+Ryan, Head of Marketing to liaise with Failte Ireland.
+---
+7

 **St. Patrick's Festival**